[Word Count: 8000 | Estimated reading time: 30 minutes]

 The goal of finding dysfunctional muscles is to expand your body's capabilities in multiple realms.

 Rooting out dysfunctional muscles makes all kinds of activities (however random) possible.
 I decided to try a longboard skateboard at the age of 39.

 This is where the conventional medical approach to functional tests goes so awry.
 Medical professionals are trained to see failure in functional tests as a sign of congenital deformity or irreversible structural damage.
 They are trained this way despite an endlessly growing body of history and research literature that disproves these interpretations.

 If you’re someone with chronic pain or someone who’s interested in optimizing your body’s movement capacity, muscle function matters.
 Assessing your abilities in this honest way gives you a constant line of fresh challenges.
 If you look at each dysfunction or imbalance as a new skill to acquire, you will find yourself on a journey that is physically challenging, comforting, and rewarding all at once.

 To be clear, this is not an easy quick-fix.
 It's a learning process.
 You will start with a narrow view and understanding of your body.
 As you test yourself, you'll learn things about your body and your life.
 I would type them here, but you wouldn't believe me anyway. 🙂

 To keep it concrete, this process expands your abilities.
 It expands your physical capabilities.
 As you add to your repertoire, you become a human who moves right and feels right.
 As you move right and feel right, your confidence in your own body and in your own understanding will grow.

-Congratulations on reaching the end of this article.
-If you want to learn how to fix dysfunctional muscles and muscle imbalances, please stay tuned for the follow-up article: “How do you fix dysfunctional muscles and muscle imbalances?”
+Ready to fix your own muscle imbalances?
+Learn how to fix dysfunctional muscles and muscle imbalances in this article: “How do you fix dysfunctional muscles and muscle imbalances?”